miohtama/webkivy/README.rst

 * futures

-For the default available Android permissions see `buildozer.spec <https://github.com/miohtama/webkivy/blob/master/buildozer.spec#L69>`_
+For the default available Android permissions see `buildozer.spec <https://github.com/miohtama/webkivy/blob/master/buildozer.spec#L69>`_.
+Please let me know if you wish any updates on these.

 Viewing logs
 ============